Taciann62/SQL_PROJECTS_DOCUMENTATION/README.md

 ```

 ### Results and Findings
-The results are summarized thus:
+The results are summarised thus:
-1. 11 Cities met the avearge temperature of 45 and 65.
+1. 11 Cities met the average temperature of 45 and 65.
-2. 8 Cities met the average tempreture requirement and also the average commute of less than 60.
+2. 8 Cities met the average temperature requirement and also the average commute of less than 60.
-3. By including the criteria of happiness ranking of 15 and lower, only 2 cities were discovered to be suitable for the clients project.
+3. By including the criteria of happiness ranking of 15 and lower, only 2 cities were discovered to be suitable for the client's project.

 ### Recommendations
 Based on the analysis, I recommend that the client:
-  - Decides between the two most suitable cities, which one would best generate revenue and promise good amount of  customers to sustain the business at the site.
+  - Decides between the two most suitable cities, which one would best generate revenue and promise a good amount of  customers to sustain the business at the site.
   - Look into the customer retention rate, income revenue and business survival rate of competitor businesses in each city.
-  - Utilize social media trends to boost customer interest in the city of choice
+  - Utilise social media trends to boost customer interest in the city of choice
   - Ensure the city requires his services and above all, look into the rules, regulations among other legal business policies governing each city before setting his business there.

 ### Refrence(s)